serhii-bohutskyi/bohutskyi.com/posts/_posts/2017-11-15-Defensive-Programming.markdown

 If a method is publicly available or receives a input from the outside world, enforce some defensive measures like **IllegalArgumentException**.

-### Put the known object first
+### Put a known object first

-It’s just never a bad idea to prevent the random **NullPointerException** by putting the known object on the left side of an equals().
+It’s just never a bad idea to prevent a random **NullPointerException** by putting a known object on the left side of an equals().

 ````java
 if ("literal".equals(variable)) { ... }